6.10 – Exposure Control Plan

 - Remove immediately or as soon as feasible any garment contaminated by blood or OPIM, in such a way as to avoid contact with the outer surface

-The procedure for handling used PPE is as follows: Policy 6.14 Universal Standard Precautions; Policy 6.06 Mask technique and Policy 6.07 Gowning technique.
+The procedure for handling used PPE is as follows: Policy 6.14 Universal Standard Precautions; Policy 6.06 Mask technique, Policy 6.07 Gowning technique, Policy 6.16 Respiratory Protection Plan.

 Regulated waste is placed in containers which are closable, constructed to contain all contents and prevent leakage, appropriately labeled or color-coded (see the following section “Labels”), and closed prior to removal to prevent spillage or protrusion of contents during handling.